vporton/carbon-flow/README.md

 The amount of child tokens that can be swapped for a parent token is limited by an algorithm parametrized with the following numbers:

-- R - a certain number of tokens per second (as determined by the time since the very last swap);

-- C - max swap credit amount (a number of tokens);
+- C - max swap amount (a number of tokens);

-- P - swap credit period.
+- P - swap credit period (a number of seconds).

 This is to avoid some entity maliciously or erroneously minting producing a giant number of tokens and then swapping them for valuable parent token.

-The idea is that one can swap R tokens per seconds _plus_ up to C tokens per swap credit period P.
+The idea is that one can swap up to C tokens per swap period P.

 The algorithm is as follows:

 - At any moment of time we are either in a swap credit or no (intially we are not in a swap credit).

-- At any moment of time anyone can swap up to (R*t)+c where t is the time passed from the very last swap for this child token, c is the remaining swap credit.
+- At any moment of time anyone can swap up to c token, (c is called _the remaining swap credit_).

 - c = C if we were not in a swap credit.

 - c is set to C when we enter into a swap credit.

-- c is decreased by s-(R*t) where s is the swap amount at every swap if s-(R*t) > 0.
+- c is decreased by s where s is the swap amount at every swap.

-- We enter swap credit if more than R*t tokens are swapped.
+- We enter swap credit if a swap not inside a swap credit happens.

 - We exit from swap credit as soon as P seconds passes since last entering swap credit.

-Swap credit is intended for the situation when somebody swapped a token very recently and the allocated number of tokens is too small, as otherwise anyone would be able to hijack the system by swapping often.
+In the case if somebody needs to exceed a swap credit amount for a legitimate reason he may write an email to the parent token owner asking to raise the limits.

 ## Sum of Several Tokens